 Further north is Hetch Hetchy Entrance.
 This entrance takes a little longer, but it is a great way to avoid the crowds and the scenery is also stunning.

 You could also visit Yosemite from Los Angeles or San Diego.
 As you travel along Highway 41 you can enter the park using the South Entrance.
 All of these entrances are open all year round so there is no need for detours.

 On the other hand, things are a little tricker on the east side of the park.
-There is only one entrance, Tioga Pass Entrance and it is only open from May until October.
+There is only one entrance, Tioga Pass Entrance and it is only open from May or early June until October.

 Don’t worry you can still plan a trip to Yosemite Park from Death Valley or Las Vegas if you are visiting Yosemite in April or any other time of year.
 You could enter using the South Entrance off Highway 41.

 Your road trip would take a little longer, but there are plenty of places to stop along the way.

 It costs around $35 to enter the park with a vehicle at any of the entrances.
 However, if you can also use America the Beautiful Pass to enter the park.
 In fact, the annual pass allows you to visit over 2000 sites around the US.

 It is relatively inexpensive and a great investment if you plan on visiting a few federal sites throughout the year.

 For more information about America the Beautiful Pass click here.

 Travelling Around When You Plan a Trip to Yosemite